 Carnival is a line that likes to be noticed.
 It has a reputation for bold themes and lively entertainment, and boasts not only the biggest fleet in the world but also some seriously big ships within that fleet.
-After a period of rapid expansion, it now operates 26 ships, each carrying between 2,000 and 4,000 passengers.
-Obviously some are larger than others, but all have a big ship feel about them and Carnival is at the forefront of the race to add an ever more extravagant range of leisure, dining and entertainment options to what it brands as the most fun fleet at sea.
+After a period of rapid expansion, it now operates 25 ships, each carrying between 2,000 and 5,300 passengers.
+Some are larger than others, but all have a big ship feel about them and Carnival is at the forefront of the race to add an ever more extravagant range of leisure, dining and entertainment options to what it brands as the most fun fleet at sea.

 If you're going to appeal to the mass market, you need to be able to cater to every different age group, and that is exactly what Carnival does.
 It delivers well in terms of offering something for everyone, although the general vibe is definitely a younger one than on most other lines and accordingly the proportion of older guests is lower.